BAIF Development Research Foundation: A1/A2 controversy

 After more than fifty years of crossbreeding programme all over India, drawbacks of crossbreeding with European breeds such as susceptibility to diseases, high rate of infertility, poor tolerance to heat, high feeding cost, etc. were pointed out by critics in the last decade.
 In response BAIF started to offer AI with quality native breeds in interior villages with poor access to veterinary services.
 The unverified claims of A1 milk causing multiple health issues also affected consumer acceptance of milk from crossbred cows.
 These reports have led to many political and religious groups taking up intensive campaign for prevention of crossbreeding in cattle.
 The campaign has led BAIF to assess the implication of these campaigns on milk production and income of dairy farmers if raising of high yielding crossbred cows is discouraged.
 This was compounded by the Indian government's launch of the Rashtriya Gokul Mission scheme in 2014.One of the aim of the scheme was to improve the genetics of local cattle using indigenous breeds, while preventing crossbreeding to discourage the production of A1 type milk.
-BAIF scientists have countered the claims by showing that only pure-bred cows Holstein Frisien from United States produce A1 milk whereas water buffalo, Jersey cows, and the crossbred ones produce A2 milk.
+BAIF scientists have countered the claims by showing that only pure-bred Holstein Friesian cows from United States produce A1 milk whereas water buffalo, Jersey cows, and the crossbred ones produce A2 milk.